European Anti-Fraud Office: Challenges

-While OLAF is a largely successful organisation, it is not without faults and challenges.
-Most notably is how reliant it is on the cooperation of European Member States.
-OLAF is not a sanctioning body, it does not have any powers to prosecute or discipline, only to make recommendations.
+OLAF is reliant on the cooperation of European Member States.
+OLAF is not a sanctioning body and does not have any powers to prosecute or discipline, only to make recommendations.
 It is up to the relevant judicial bodies and EU institutions to follow the recommendations and take action or not.
 Responses to OLAF's recommendations vary between states, EU institutions and smaller judiciary bodies.
 For example, most Hungarian authorities have all refused to sign cooperation agreements with OLAF and rarely follow recommendations despite there being high levels of corruption within the country.
 It has been suggested that Hungary refuses to cooperate because the corruption is in the interests of the authorities, and OLAF lacks the influence needed to force cooperation.
 EUROPOL and EUROJUST are two organisations OLAF struggles to work with, because OLAF feels like they encroach on its jurisdiction and have no place in fraud investigations.
-There is no one legal code to protect the European Budget – each Member State has their own legal systems, with their own law enforcement and evidence collecting methods and this can reduce the efficiency of OLAF.
+There is no one legal code to protect the European Budget—each Member State has their own legal systems, with their own law enforcement and evidence collecting methods and this can reduce the efficiency of OLAF.
 Its efficiency is also hindered by reliance on state/agency cooperation, cultural, legal and language barriers and complications arising from cross-border investigations.